netvc/testing/draft-ietf-netvc-testing.md

 ## Fast Multi-Scale SSIM

 Multi-Scale SSIM is SSIM extended to multiple window sizes {{MSSSIM}}.
 This is implemented in the Fast implementation by downscaling the image a number of times, and computing SSIM over the same number of pixels, then averaging the SSIM scores together {{FASTSSIM}}.
 The final score is converted to decibels in the same manner as SSIM.

+## CIEDE2000

+CIEDE2000 is a metric based on CIEDE color distances {{CIEDE2000}}.
+It generates a single score taking into account all three chroma planes.
+It does not take into consideration any structural similarity or other psychovisual effects.

 # Comparing and Interpreting Results